-If you’re already familiar with the hugely popular Lido Bristol, we have good news for you.
-The people behind the Clifton outdoor pool have done it again; refurbishing and reopening a century-old lido in Reading.
+If you’re already familiar with the hugely popular Lido Bristol, it’s time to head (slightly) East.
+The people behind the Clifton outdoor pool did it again in 2017; refurbishing and reopening a century-old lido in Reading.
 And even better news?
-Freddy Bird, the chef at the helm of The Lido Bristol is on board to run the food offering at Thames Lido.
+Freddy Bird, the chef at the helm of The Lido Bristol is running the food offering at Thames Lido, too.
 Why not make a weekend of it?

 DO: Thames Lido